TheWover/donut/README.md

 ### Microsoft Visual Studio

+**Due to recent changes in the MSVC compiler, we now only support MSVC versions 2019 and later.**

 Open the x64 Microsoft Visual Studio build environment, switch to the *payload* directory, and type the following:

 ```